 This year, in response to the increased interest in our camps and our desire to ensure that all children have an opportunity to come to camp, we have added an additional week of kids camps!
-All children/youth camp registrations are now open; follow the link below to register and pay online.

 You can now also book and pay for accommodations and family camps online, using our handy map to select the accommodations that best suit you!
 If you have questions, feel free to email firstname.lastname@example.org.

 New this year, we also have additional programs with Peace Valley Ranch!
 For our 7-11 year old’s, you can now spend 2 hours learning about and connecting with horses, including a pony ride!
 For our campers, 12 years and older, in addition to the trail ride adventure, we are now offering a full day ranch experience!

 We continue to have great discounts for our children’s camps!
 This year, we are offering our discounts through entering a discount codes at check out!
 Book before March 31st, 2018 and you will automatically save 10 percent!!!
 Here are the codes: